fferflo/statewide-visual-geolocalization/README.md

     ```bash
     python create_reference_database.py --train .../train-YYYY-MM-DDTHH-mm-ss --output .../refdb-massgis --tiles .../data/massgis/utm19 .../data/massgis/utm18
     ```
-    This will create a division of the region into cells, predict embeddings for all cells, create a FAISS index for efficient retrieval and store everything in the output directory. *This might take several days depending on your hardware setup.*
+    This will create a division of the region into cells, predict embeddings for all cells, create a FAISS index for efficient retrieval and store everything in the output directory. *This might take several days depending on your hardware setup and search region size.*

     By default, the search region is defined to cover all tiles that are specified in `--tiles`.
 The argument accepts multiple tile datasets, such as the overlapping UTM18 and UTM19 regions of Massachusetts.
 Optionally, a geojson file can be passed to the script via `--geojson` to define a custom search region as a subset of the region covered by the tiles.